microsoft/service-fabric-services-and-actors-dotnet/README.md

 For details on contributing to Service Fabric projects, please refer to [Contributing.md](https://github.com/Microsoft/service-fabric/blob/master/CONTRIBUTING.md) at the Service Fabric home repo for details on contributing code.

+## How to reflect changes done in Nugets
+Nugets from this repo are published via Service Fabric SDK.
+Once the changes are made in this repo and if there are some changes in nuprojs files, they should reflect in Service Fabric Repo (src\BuildSteps\GenerateNuget\PublicSDK) in respective nuprojs.

 ## Documentation
 Service Fabric has conceptual and reference documentation available at [https://docs.microsoft.com/azure/service-fabric](https://docs.microsoft.com/azure/service-fabric).